-Zeus is the Greek god of the sky, thunder and lighting, the father and the ruler of all gods and men, and the Olympian god who upholds order and divine law.
-In Greek mythology, writers present Zeus as invincible and fierce but overwhelmed with human passions.
-Zeus’ symbols are the thunderbolt, eagle, oak, and bull.
+Zeus was the Greek God of the sky, thunder, and lightning, the ruler of the Olympians, and he who upholds order and divine law.
+In Greek mythology, writers present Zeus as invincible and fierce, but overwhelmed with human passions.
+Zeus’ symbols are the thunderbolt, the eagle, the oak, and the bull.

 |Parents||Cronus and Rhea|

 |Partner(s)||Hera, Metis, Themis, Alcmene, Demeter, Dione, Eurynome/Eurymede, Leto, Mnemosyne|

 |Offspring||Aeacus, Agdistis, Angelos, Aphrodite, Apollo, Ares, Artemis, Athena, Britomartis, Dionysus, Eileithyia, Enyo, Epaphus Eris, Ersa, Hebe, Helen of Troy, Hephaestus, Heracles, Hermes, Lacedaemon, Melinoë, Minos, Pandia, Persephone, Perseus, Pollux, Rhadamanthus, Zagreus, the Graces, the Horae, the Litae, the Muses, the Moirai|